 Section 16(a) of the Securities Exchange Act of 1934 requires AFG's executive officers, directors and persons who own more than ten percent of AFG's common shares to file reports of ownership with the SEC and to furnish AFG with copies of these reports.
-Like many companies, AFG assists its directors and officers by monitoring transactions and completing and filing Section 16 reports on their behalf.
-Based on the Company's involvement in the preparation and review of these reports, the Company believes that all filing requirements were met in 2016.
+Like many companies,

+AFG assists its directors and officers by monitoring transactions and completing and filing Section 16 reports on their behalf.
+Based on the Company's involvement in the preparation and review of these reports, the Company believes that all filing requirements were met in 2017 except that one filing for Mr. Greg Joseph, reporting a purchase of indirect ownership of 49 shares, was filed one day late.